 How to be a good neighbour

-Ensure you start off your new adventure on the right foot by trying to be the neighbour you yourself would like to have.
+Start off your new adventure on the right foot by trying to be the neighbour you yourself would like to have.
 Here are our top tips:

 While there is no need to become close friends with your neighbour and invite them over, there is certainly no harm in establishing a good relationship from the outset.
 Being friendly to your fellow residents and getting to know them is a great way to start a relationship where you’re able to help one another with any problems that may arise e.g keeping an eye on their house while they’re away.